-MGMT 471 Adventure-Based Leadership Seminar
+Adventure-Based Leadership Seminar MGMT 471

-The adventure-based leadership seminar is a leadership development program that utilizes both indoor and outdoor experiential activities to develop and practice the fundamentals of effective team building and leadership.
+A leadership development program that utilizes both indoor and outdoor experiential activities to develop and practice the fundamentals of effective team building and leadership.
 Building trust, setting and evaluating goals, group problem solving, and effective interpersonal communications are among the attributes and skills addressed in this course.
-Prerequisite: MGMT 380.